Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Old people get such a bad rap when it comes to mobile devices that you’d think every invention of note was made by someone under 20 years.
 But the digital age which has spawned smartphones and tablets, especially tablets, has also spawned a lot of confusion — hence there is a huge market for those over 50 (and 60 and 70) who’d appreciate a tablet that didn’t try to prove how “cool” it was and instead focused on letting them DO things.
 That’s the rationale — and it’s a good one — behind the RealPad.
-And having it put out by AARP, the org for folks who’ve hit the higher age bracket, doesn’t hurt either.
+And having it put out by AARP, the org for folks who’ve hit the higher age bracket doesn’t hurt either.
 Compare this to our Barnes and Noble Nook simple touch with glowlight review for another tablet that might hit that age bracket.
 Find even more tablets to buy with our best tablets list.

 The RealPad starts by being a 7” (7.8” to be exact) tablet — so right away the weight has been minimized compared to a larger size (as in 14 ounces).
 If you want something a bit bigger, you might be interested in our HP Pavillion TouchSmart SleekBook review instead.
 The expected “tablet” technologies are there (i.e., accelerometer and gyroscope) as are general technologies such as built in memory (16GB), Bluetooth, WiFi (B/G/N), SD card and USB and front and rear-facing cameras (2MP/5MP).
 These are accompanied by apps that have been pre-installed for user convenience and include gaming and productivity, among others.
 All of this works through Androids “KitKat 4.4” operating system, which by default means the Google Play Store is included.
 It also means that the RealPad’s price compared to an Apple pad will be lower, and in this case it’s quite low — retailing for $189.00.
 For another cool piece of technology, electronic paper arrives.

 Thanks to a moderately fast processor (1.5 GHz, Dual Core), the RealPad responds quickly and efficiently to touch-tapping.
 It’s not a matter of impatience, but concern that it’s working that can cause consternation and dismay in the user and this is obviated by the speed at which the tablet functions.
 There’s no lag or “sigh” as the OS responds to user input — scrolling with finger flicks happen exactly as fast as they should and apps launch exactly as fast as they should.
 Having a HD screen also increases being able to see what’s onscreen (it’s 1024 x 768), especially since the simplified interface (a task bar running along the bottom of the pad) features big, bright icons that are extremely self-explanatory.